 Every week there are thousands of homes listed across the country.
 When paying close attention to how these homes are described in the Multiple Listing Service (MLS) and other places online, it is clear some real estate agents don’t put in much thought.

-It stands to reason that all real estate agents should be writing listing descriptions that help sell a home!
+It stands to reason that all real estate agents should be writing home descriptions that help sell a property!

 Let’s get this out of the way right now.
 Great photography and video are definitely a priority when you are trying to sell a home.
 The saying “a picture is worth a thousand words” could not be more accurate when it comes to home sales.
 The first thing most buyers will notice is the pictures, and many of today’s buyers are also looking for video tours as well.

-You want to make sure you have these components of the listing taken care of, and that they are of good quality.
-Poor photography will not put the property in the best light, and will likely be what turns prospective buyers away first.
-While these things are exceptionally important, a detailed listing description is also paramount in cementing a buyers interest.
+You want to make sure you have these components of the listing taken care of and that they are of good quality.
+Poor photography will not put the property in the best light and will likely turn prospective buyers away first.

 But… Images Are Only One Component Of The Listing